nickanderson/CFEngine-3-by-example-vagrant/README.md

 You will need to the the git clone and make from a Cygwin shell and run `vagrant.bat up` instead of `vagrant up`.

+You might try installing cygwin like this:
+    setup.exe --quiet-mode --packages openssh, wget, tar, git

 TODO
 ----